State gives Aspen officials until Dec. 29 to answer dam questions

 They also said "a specific plan is in place to develop the subject water rights," that the city "must demonstrate substantiated population growth in order to justify the continued need for these water rights" and that the city is "not speculating with the subject water rights."

 Maroon Creek Reservoir would hold 4,567 acre-feet of water behind a 155-foot-tall dam and encroach on portions of the Maroon Bells-Snowmass Wilderness.
-Castle Creek Reservoir, as currently decreed, would hold 9,062 acre-feet of water behind a 170-foot-tall, and would also flood some land in the wilderness boundary.
+Castle Creek Reservoir, as currently decreed, would hold 9,062 acre-feet of water behind a 170-foot-tall dam, and would also flood some land in the wilderness boundary.

-In two diligence applications filed on Oct.
+In two diligence applications filed Oct.
 31, 2016, the city told the court it has "steadily applied effort to complete the appropriation" of the conditional water rights for both of the reservoirs over the past six years, and that it has done so "in a reasonably expedient and efficient manner under all the facts and circumstances."

 In July, the city said it was seeking a way to transfer decreed storage rights to locations other than the decreed locations on Castle Creek and Maroon Creek.

-This week city voters rejected a ballot question that would have given the city the go-ahead to issue $5.5 million in general obligation bonds to purchase a 60-acre parcel in Woody Creek to use for water storage, in conjunction with the gravel pit operated by Elam Construction.
+Last week, city voters rejected a ballot question that would have given the city the go-ahead to issue $5.5 million in general obligation bonds to purchase a 60-acre parcel in Woody Creek to use for water storage, in conjunction with the gravel pit operated by Elam Construction.

-But city officials, before the vote, had stated they intended to buy the Woody Creek parcel whether the ballot question was approved or not.
+But city officials, before the vote, had stated they intended to buy the Woody Creek parcel whether the ballot question was approved.
 A recent study for the city found that between 1,000 and 8,000 acre-feet of water could be stored using varying combinations of the land the city intends to buy and the gravel pit.

 Also in July, the city filed brief responses to the summaries of consultation.
 But in August the water court referee said the city's effort fell short.